parrt/msds501/notes/computation.md

 In this case, the condition is altered by the "*add 1 to counter*" operation in the loop.
 When the counter gets to 6, the conditional expression will be false and the loop will terminate.

+That counter loop is an example of an [accumulator](patterns.md#accumulator).

+**Exercise**: Write a pseudocode loop to sum the integers from 1 to 8, inclusively.

 ### For-each loops

 We also see a different kind of loop that *iterates* through a sequence of elements, such as a list.
 For example, a recipe might say "*chop each ingredient into small pieces*."
 In pseudocode, we could write: